Part C Extension Option (for Services Beyond Age 3)

 Data Reporting Requirements

-The State must submit include the number and percentage of children with disabilities who are eligible for services under Part B, Section 619, but whose parents choose to continue to receive early intervention services in their application, as described in the following:
+Report the number and percentage of children with disabilities who are eligible for services under Part B, Section 619, but whose parents choose to continue to receive early intervention services in their application to OSEP.

 - 34 CFR §303.124 — Data collection